swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 ## Summary

 Congratulations!
-You now can train your model on on a custom infrastructure with custom hardware for specific use-cases.
+You now can train your model on a custom infrastructure.

 In this chapter, you have successfully:

 1. Created a self-hosted runner Docker container image
 2. Published the containerized runner image to the container registry
 3. Deployed the self-hosted runner on Kubernetes
-4. Trained the model on a specialized pod on the Kubernetes cluster
+4. Trained the model on the Kubernetes cluster

 ## State of the MLOps process